essential-contributions/pint/docs/book/src/advanced/index.md

 In this chapter, we'll cover:

-- Public decision variables: how to declare decision variables that are public and how to access them from external contexts.
+- **Public decision variables**: how to declare decision variables that are public and how to access them from external contexts.
+- **Macros**: how to write reusable code using macros.